Buffalo Zoo: History

 In 2002, a 15-year master plan was unveiled to transform the zoo.
 New visitor amenities and naturalistic habitats were planned, including the Asian River and Highlands Zone, African Watering Hole, Arctic Edge, and the Wonders of Water Children's Zoo.
 Phase One of the Master Plan has resulted in the opening of the Vanishing Animals exhibit, EcoStation, Otter Creek, and Sea Lion Cove.
 The completion of Phase One was marked by the September 10, 2008, opening of the South American Rainforest, a four-season attraction that features a two-story waterfall, dozens of colorful birds, and a variety of other rainforest species.
 In the fall of 2015 the $14 million Arctic Edge opened to the public featuring Arctic wolves, lynxes and polar bears.
 In 2016 the Arctic wolves were replaced by Arctic foxes which fit the size of the exhibit better than the wolves.
 Arctic Edge is currently home to two polar bears Anana and Luna.
 Luna is the offspring of Anana and Nanuq, who now resides at the Columbus Zoo.

 In March 2018, the zoo's Reptile House was closed for 14 months to undergo a $3.7 million remodel.
-It reopened on May 24, 2019 as the Donna M. Fernandes Amphibian and Reptile Center with a new roof, refreshed exhibits, interactive graphics and a conservation room.
+It reopened on May 24, 2019, as the Donna M. Fernandes Amphibian and Reptile Center with a new roof, refreshed exhibits, interactive graphics and a conservation room.

 In August 2018, the zoo announced it would be sending its two Asian elephants, Jothi and Surapa to the Audubon Zoo in New Orleans due to being unable to care for them anymore.
 They arrived at the Audubon Zoo later that year.
 As of 2022, the former elephant habitat is currently occupied by black rhinos.

-In early June of 2020, a red-footed tortoise was reportedly stolen from the zoo.
+In early June 2020, a red-footed tortoise was reportedly stolen from the zoo.
 There was an ongoing police search, but the tortoise, 'Red', was never found.